 The proceedings regarding Korczak’s death began in 2012.
-Jarosław Lipszyc, the chairman of the Modern Poland Foundation, said he’s glad to see that the verdict is agreeable to the historical truth.
-In his opinion this case proved that “a small non-governmental organisation can elicit a major change”.
-Lipszyc also believes this lawsuit proves to other publishers that if copyright of a work belongs to the State Treasury, willingness to publish and share this work with society makes grounds for a judicial proceeding.
+Jarosław Lipszyc, the chairman of the Modern Poland Foundation, said that he was glad to see that the verdict was agreeable to the historical truth.
+In his opinion, this case proved that ‘a small non-governmental organisation can elicit a major change’.
+Lipszyc also believes this lawsuit serves as proof to other publishers that if copyright of a work belongs to the State Treasury, willingness to publish and share this work with society makes grounds for a judicial proceeding.

-Lipszyc points out that whenever an author dies heirless, copyright is automatically transferred to the Treasury, but nobody registers which works are under its protection.
+Lipszyc pointed out that whenever an author dies heirless, copyright is automatically transferred to the Treasury, but no one registers which works are under its protection.

-The Modern Poland Foundation runs an online library Wolne lektury / Free Readings, where it publishes works whose copyrights have expired.
-Lipszyc announced that whenever the court’s decision is validated, he will begin to publish and share Korczak’s works.
+The Modern Poland Foundation runs an online library Wolne Lektury / Free Readings, where it publishes works whose copyrights have expired.
+Lipszyc announced that when the court’s decision is validated, he would begin to publish and share Korczak’s works.

 In 1954, the court ruled that there are no statutory inheritors of Korczak’s works, as all of his relatives were killed in the Holocaust.
 Therefore, the copyright laws were ‘inherited’ by the Treasury.
 In 2010 the copyrights were donated to the Book Institute, a national cultural institution.